 Oral Cancer Screenings

-Oral cancer screenings are vital to inform patients about the actual status of their dental health, particularly if they are anxious about certain symptoms and signs that they may have felt or observed regarding their oral cavity, throat, head, and neck.
+Oral cancer screenings are a vital general dentistry service to inform patients about the actual status of their dental health, particularly if they are anxious about certain symptoms and signs that they may have felt or observed regarding their oral cavity, throat, head, and neck.

 The Napa Valley Dental Group in Napa, CA offers oral cancer screenings to patients, upon the recommendation of their dentist, to set their mind and emotions at ease, and to plan for further dental therapy as may be needed.